antonfisher/antonfisher.github.io/_posts/2018-12-14-23-00-00-drive-distributed-storage-on-raspberry-pi.md

 Put the case and indicators together:
 ![sloth-storage case and controls assembled](/images/posts/10-raspberry-pi-storage/sloth-storage-box-and-controls-assembled.jpg)

-The case got packed with components, but still, the height could be decreased at least on 1cm (0.4 inches):
+The case got packed with components, but still, the height could be decreased at least by 1cm (0.4 inches):
 ![sloth-storage inside side](/images/posts/10-raspberry-pi-storage/sloth-storage-inside-side.jpg)

 Raspberry Pi has 40-pins header, and the device uses almost all of them.
 Also, all 4 Raspberry Pi's USB ports were used by USB HUBs to increase the total port count to 16:
 ![sloth-storage inside back](/images/posts/10-raspberry-pi-storage/sloth-storage-inside-back.jpg)

-There is an issue with USB HUBs, I had to be careful with power.
-It turned out that I can't use 3A power supply to power 16 USB ports and RPi itself.
+There is an issue with USB HUBs, it turned out that I could not use 3A power supply to power 16 USB ports and RPi itself.
 In my case, the maximum number of USB devices was 4-5, after this numbers they usually get unmounted randomly.
 When 10 USB drives are connected, Raspberry Pi seems to work fine, but only until any IO operation, then RPi completely cuts the power from all USB devices, and you have to re-mount them.

 ## Application

-The tech stack is JavaScript (Node.js) the core application and small Python driver for the display.
+The tech stack is JavaScript (Node.js) core application and small Python driver for the display.
 JS is not the best choice for this kind of programs but given the experimental nature of this project, figuring out the limitations of Node.js was interesting.
-The main rule there -- to use only asynchronous functions in the application, this doesn't block JS event loop, and application reacts fine on user interactions (switches, buttons).
+The main rule there is to use only asynchronous functions in the application.
+This doesn't block JS event loop, and application reacts fine on user interactions (switches, buttons).
-Still impossible to get perfect execution timing required to manage some hardware components, but this wasn't needed.
+Still it's impossible to get perfect execution timing required to manage some hardware components, but this wasn't needed.

 All USB drives connected for the first time:
 <center>